lyokha/nginx-haskell-module/utils/README.md

 ### nhm-init

 > [!NOTE]
-> This utility is obsoleted by utility *nhm-tool* which is shipped with
+> This utility was obsoleted by utility *nhm-tool* which is shipped with
 > package *ngx-export-distribution*.

 Bootstraps environment to build custom Haskell handlers.
 Running